liquidweb/woocommerce-custom-orders-table/CONTRIBUTING.md

-# Contributing to WooCommerce Custom Order Tables
+# Contributing to WooCommerce Custom Orders Table

-Thank you for your interest in WooCommerce Custom Order Tables!
+Thank you for your interest in WooCommerce Custom Orders Table!

 ## Reporting bugs and/or suggesting new features